| Apple Enews in education

 Graphsoft, National Instruments, the SAS Institute, and others.

-Or you can attend a series of presentations that show you how to
+Or you can attend a series of presentations that show you how to enhance your curriculum with Apple technology.

-this year's Macworld Expo in New York, July 21-23.
+And that's just part of the rich educational program available at this year's Macworld Expo in New York, July 21-23.
 To learn more,

 and to find out about educational discounts for show attendees,